opensensorhub/osh-android/README.md

 ### Build

 The App can be built by importing the project with Eclipse for now.
-We're working on new buidl scripts to be able to build it automatically using Gradle as well.
+We're working on new Gradle scripts to build it automatically as well.

 ### How to use the App